 And if your money is sitting in a “safe” savings account at a traditional bank (or worse, under your mattress), it’s earning little to no interest.

-While you thought a savings account or CD was a low-risk money move, losing buying power over time is still risky.
+While a savings account or CD seems like a low-risk money move, losing buying power over time is still risky.

 You’ll be able to buy less in the future (thanks to inflation), and your money still isn’t making you more money.
 And that’s the goal of investing.